PawelIsMe/vidaa4ha/README.md

 ## Obtaining the client certificate

-Modern Vidaa TVs require **client TLS certificates** — you must have a certificate and private key that are built into the official Vidaa Mobile App **('vidaa_client.pem' and 'vidaa_client.key')**.
-For legal reasons
+Modern VIDAA TVs require **client TLS certificates** to establish a connection.
+You need a certificate and private key included in the official VIDAA Mobile App (`vidaa_client.pem` and `vidaa_client.key`).

-**vidaa4ha does not share this certificates**, so you have to supply your own copy of them (older TVs may connect without it, but probably its required).
+For legal reasons, **VIDAA4HA does not distribute these certificates**, so you must provide your own copies.
+Some older TV models may work without them, but they are required for most modern VIDAA TVs.

+For instructions on obtaining the required VIDAA client certificates, see the [VIDAA protocol analysis by Warren Rees](https://github.com/warrenrees/pyvidaa/blob/master/VIDAA_PROTOCOL_ANALYSIS.md).

 ## Gallery
 ### Homeassistant entities: